 CINA-4995 GEOGRAPHIC INFORMATION SYSTEM.
 Credits: 3.
 Lecture hours per week: 2.
 Prerequisite(s): None.
 Corequisite(s): None.
 Develop practical and theoretical skills in the management of geodata models.
-Develop practical and theoretical skills of space analysis through the use of a geographic information system, focusing its application to the environmental planning, management of natural resources, and the definition, analysis and solution of environmental problems.
+Develop practical and theoretical skills of space analysis using a geographic information system, focusing its application to the environmental planning, management of natural resources, and the definition, analysis and solution of environmental problems.